younjiwoo/build-your-own-node-module/README.md

 $ node
 > var sillyIpsum = require("./sillyipsum/index.js");    // THESE ARE THE SAME
 > var sillyIpsum = require("./sillyipsum");             // THESE ARE THE SAME
+> sillyipsum;
+{ sayHi: "hi", shakespearianInsult: [Function] }
 > sillyIpsum.shakespearianInsult();
 "You villainous tickle-brained barnacle!"
 > .exit
 ```

-> Note: The dot+slash at the beginning of "./sillyipsum/index.js" instructs node to look in the current directory!
+> Note: The dot+slash at the beginning of "./sillyipsum/index.js" instructs node to look in the *current* directory for a file called "index.js" in a folder called "sillyipsum" (are you in the right directory?)

+#### Why `index`.js?
+When we name a file `index.js` or `index.html` we are indicating that it is the "main" entry point for the program.
+This makes it easy for developers (and programs!) to know exactly which file to run.
+That's why we can say `require("./sillyipsum") and can skip the `index.js` part.
+This is true for hosted `index.html` files too!

 ## Running your module via `test.js`
 Another way to execute your code is to use the `test.js` file.